neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

     ...
 ```

+#### 4. Check the IBC connection counterparty chain ID

-4. Check if the Neutron side IBC client's counterparty chain ID matches the ID of the chain you're up to point your Interchain Queries to:
+Check if the Neutron side IBC client's counterparty chain ID matches the ID of the chain you're up to point your Interchain Queries to:

 ```
 neutrond q ibc client state 07-tendermint-0 --node https://rpc-voidara.neutron-1.neutron.org